Benito Pérez Galdós: Later life and political involvement

-He was nominated for the Nobel Prize in Literature for five years, 1912–16, which would both have increased his prestige outside Spain and improved his financial status, but neither was successful.
+Pérez Galdós was nominated for the Nobel Prize in Literature for five years, 1912–16, but neither was successful.
 Among those who nominated Pérez Galdós was the 1904 winner José Echegaray.
-So, the 1914 National Board was set up to raise money to help Pérez Galdós, to which the King and his Prime Minister Romanones were the first to subscribe.
-The activities of the Catholic press, which sneered at the writer as a blind beggar, along with the outbreak of World War I, led to the scheme being closed in 1916 with the money raised being less than half what would be required to clear his debts and set up a pension.
-In that same year, however, the Ministry of Public Instruction appointed him to take charge of the arrangements for the Cervantes tercentenary, for a stipend of 1000 pesetas per month.
-Although the event never took place, the stipend continued for the rest of Pérez Galdós’s life.
+So, the 1914 national board was established to raise money to help Pérez Galdós, to which the King and his Prime Minister Romanones were the first to subscribe.
+The outbreak of World War I led to the scheme being closed in 1916 with the money raised being less than half of what was required to clear his debts.
+In that same year, however, the ministry of public instruction appointed him to take charge of the arrangements for the Cervantes tercentenary, for a stipend of 1000 pesetas per month.
+Although the event never took place, the stipend continued for the rest of Pérez Galdós's life.

-In 1918, he joined in a protest with Miguel de Unamuno and Mariano de Cavia against the encroaching censorship and authoritarianism coming from the putatively constitutional monarch.
+In 1918, he joined in a protest with Miguel de Unamuno and Mariano de Cavia against the encroaching censorship and authoritarianism coming from the monarch.

-In the literary aspect, it can be noted that his admiration for the work of Leon Tolstoy is reflected in a certain spiritualism in his last writings and, in the same Russian line, he could not conceal a certain pessimism for the destiny of Spain, as can be perceived in the pages of one of his last National Episodes, Cánovas (1912), to which this paragraph belongs:
+In the literary aspect, his admiration for the work of Tolstoy is reflected in a certain spiritualism in his last writings and, in the same Russian line, he could not conceal a certain pessimism for the destiny of Spain, as can be perceived in the pages of one of his last National Episodes, Cánovas (1912):

-In 1897, Pérez Galdós had been elected to the Real Academia Española (Royal Spanish Academy).
+In 1897, Pérez Galdós was elected to the Real Academia Española (Royal Spanish Academy).
 After becoming blind he continued to dictate his books for the rest of his life.
 Pérez Galdós died at the age of 76.
-Shortly before his death, a statue in his honour was unveiled in the Parque del Buen Retiro, the most popular park in Madrid, financed solely by public donations.And a ceremony was held in which Galdos participated.
-The writer, now blind, explored her face with his hands and after recognizing her, he began to cry and said to the sculptor, a great friend of his, "Magnificent, my friend Macho, and how she looks like me!
+Shortly before his death, a statue in his honour was unveiled in the Parque del Buen Retiro, the most popular park in Madrid, financed solely by public donations.
+And a ceremony was held in which Pérez Galdós participated.
+The writer, now blind, explored the statue's face with his hands and after recognizing it, he began to cry and said to the sculptor, a great friend of his, "Magnificent, my friend Macho, and how it looks like me!